us-irs/sat-rs/satrs-book/src/introduction.md

 provides various practical usage examples of the `sat-rs` framework.
 If you are more interested in the practical application of `sat-rs` inside an application, it is recommended to have a look at the example application.
-The [`satrs-minisim`](https://egit.irs.uni-stuttgart.de/rust/sat-rs/src/branch/main/satrs-minisim) applicatin complements the example application and can be used to simulate some physical devices for the `satrs-example` device handlers.
+The [`satrs-minisim`](https://egit.irs.uni-stuttgart.de/rust/sat-rs/src/branch/main/satrs-minisim) application complements the example application and can be used to simulate some physical devices for the `satrs-example` device handlers.

 # Flight Heritage